 - Once completed, review the information and then print the document.
 Review the Wilderness regulations and initial where indicated, then sign and date your request.
 Fax or mail the completed request to the Mill Creek Ranger Station at the number/address provided.

 - Direct all questions regarding Wilderness permits to the Mill Creek Ranger Station (909) 382-2882.
 The San Gorgonio Wilderness Association does NOT issue permits.
 Please allow a minimum of five days to process your permit!

 Wilderness permit requests are accepted up to 90 days in advance.
-Since there are trailhead and campsite quotas (limits) we encourage you to plan ahead so you will be able to enter at your first choice trailhead and camp at your first choice campsites if staying overnight.
+Since there are campsite quotas (limits) we encourage you to plan ahead so you will be able to hike your preferred trail or camp at your first choice campsites if staying overnight.
 This is especially critical during the busy summer months and on holiday weekends.
-Some trailheads and campsites fill up weeks in advance.
+Some campsites fill up weeks in advance.
 Always provide a second choice in case the site you want is full.